pulumi/pulumi-hugo/themes/default/content/blog/infrastructure-testing-concepts/index.md

 ## Functional testing vs. non-functional testing

 With infrastructure as code we want to test if parts of the system work as required or how parts interact with each other; this is functional testing.
 We will also want to test how the system behaves concerning performance, security, reliability, usability, and compliance.
-These tests are called non-functional tests because they test the system's behavior as a whole rather than by its parts.
+In general, these tests are called non-functional tests because they test the system's behavior as a whole rather than by its parts.

 In functional testing, unit tests typically test a single function or class.
 They are low-level tests that can be executed quickly and at low costs.
 Integration tests are functional tests that validate how components interact with each other, i.e.; it checks the interaction between software components.
-Non-functional tests are frequently called end-to-end or performance tests, which evaluate the behavior of the system.
+Non-functional tests are frequently performance tests, which evaluate the behavior of the system.

 [Mike Kohn](https://twitter.com/mikewcohn) proposed the testing pyramid that shows the different layers of testing and the amount of testing for each layer.